aa7onv/aa7onv.github.io/_projects/audio-eq.md

     </div>
 </div>

-## Stage 2: Inverting Buffer circuit
+## Stage 2: Voltage Offset circuit
 The next stage is a voltage offset circuit.
 The TL072 op amp is unable to amplify the negative peaks of the input signal  since we are using a single 12V positive rail.
 So we need to offset the voltage 6V.
 The offset is made up of a voltage divider, along with 3 capacitors that act as filter before the signal gets sent to the positive feedback of the opamp.